hareenl/gpt-plus/README.md

 ![](https://raw.githubusercontent.com/hareenl/gpt-plus/main/images/preview.gif)

 ## Features
-- Automatic switching between ChatGPT and Bing depending on request
+- Automatic switching between ChatGPT and Bing depending on request.
 - Multitask mode to execute as many tasks as required with access to information acquired from a prior task.
-- Multi-step Python code generation and creation of .py file as output'
+- Multi-step Python code generation and creation of .py file as output'.
-- Execute and debug option for Python code
+- Execute and debug option for Python code.
-- Multi-step HTML code generation and creation of .html file as output'
+- Multi-step HTML code generation and creation of .html file as output'.
-- Options for switching between gpt-3.5-turbo and gpt-4
+- Options for switching between gpt-3.5-turbo and gpt-4.
-- Text to speech support with AWS Polly (Neural Engine)
+- Text to speech support with AWS Polly (Neural Engine).
 - Pre-built ChatGPT roles.
-- Searching and scraping articles on Wikipeadia and google
+- Searching and scraping articles on Wikipeadia and google.

 ## Options
-Use the following options in gpt-plus for additional options:
+Use the following options in gpt-plus for additional functionality:
 ```
 Use 'tasks' to enter multitask mode.
 Use 'read clipboard' to access text from clipboard.